Great Shakeout Earthquake Drill

 The annual international ShakeOut earthquake drill is officially held on the third Thursday every October.
 Countries all around the world are encouraged to participate to help their citizens prepare for the possibility of an earthquake occurring in their area.

-This year, the third Thursday in October falls on October 17th, and the drill will take place at 10:17 a.m.
-The entire Reed community is requested to participate.
-Remember to take a photo of your participation in the drill to be entered into the contest to win a great earthquake preparedness prize.
-Email your photo to Community Safety Director Gary Granger at grangerg@reed.edu.
+This year, the third Thursday in October fell on October 17th, and the drill took place at 10:17 a.m.
+The entire Reed community was requested to participate.

-Here are the winning photos from last year's submissions:
+Here are the winning photos from this year's submissions:

 Earthquake Facts: